Permanent members of the United Nations Security Council: History

-Additionally, France reformed its provisional government into the French Fourth Republic in 1946 and later into the French Fifth Republic in 1958, both under the leadership of Charles de Gaulle.
-France maintained its seat as there was no change in its international status or recognition, although many of its overseas possessions eventually became independent.
+Additionally, between the founding of the United Nations and the end of the 20th century, many of the overseas territories of the United Kingdom and France became independent with the breakup of the British Empire and French colonial empire, and France had a reduction in de jure territory with the independence of Algeria in 1962.
+France maintained its seat as there was no change in its international status or recognition.
+(During this time, France also reformed its provisional government into the French Fourth Republic in 1946 and into the French Fifth Republic in 1958, both under the leadership of Charles de Gaulle.)

 The five permanent members of the Security Council were the victorious powers in World War II and have maintained the world's most powerful military forces ever since.
-They annually top the list of countries with the highest military expenditures along with India and Germany; in 2011, they spent over US$1 trillion combined on defence, accounting for over 60% of global military expenditures (the U.S. alone accounting for over 40%).
+They annually top the list of countries with the highest military expenditures along with India and Germany; in 2011, they spent over US$1 trillion combined on defence, accounting for over 60% of global military expenditures (the US alone accounting for over 40%).
 They are also among the world's top 10 largest arms exporters and are the only nations officially recognised as "nuclear-weapon states" under the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), though there are other states known or believed to be in possession of nuclear weapons.

 Veto power

 The "power of veto" refers to the veto power wielded solely by the permanent members, enabling them to prevent the adoption of any "substantive" draft Council resolution, regardless of the level of international support for the draft.
 The veto does not apply to procedural votes, which is significant in that the Security Council's permanent membership can vote against a "procedural" draft resolution, without necessarily blocking its adoption by the council.

-The veto is exercised when any permanent member—the so-called "P5" casts a "negative" vote on a "substantive" draft resolution.
+The veto is exercised when any permanent member — the so-called "P5" — casts a "negative" vote on a "substantive" draft resolution.
 Abstention or absence from the vote by a permanent member does not prevent a draft resolution from being adopted.

 Expansion

-There have been proposals suggesting the introduction of new permanent members.
+There have been proposals for the introduction of new permanent members.
 The candidates usually mentioned are Brazil, Germany, India, and Japan.
 They compose the group of four countries known as the G4 nations, which mutually support one another's bids for permanent seats.